 Biomass boilers are generally a cheaper option than oil-fired or gas boilers.
 They’re much better than gas boilers in their environmental impact and fuel costs.
 They’re the best alternative for properties where heat pumps may not be the right fit.

-The future of heating homes in the UK will see an emphasis on heat pumps and other low carbon systems in order to move close to Net Zero targets by mid century.
-With new government grants like the Boiler Upgrade Scheme, people will be able to afford heat pumps and the difference from a gas boiler cost would not be significant.
+The future of heating homes in the UK will emphasize heat pumps and other low-carbon systems to move close to Net Zero targets by mid-century.
+With new government grants like the Boiler Upgrade Scheme, people will be able to afford heat pumps, and the difference from a gas boiler cost will not be significant.
 This grant replaced the now closed RHI, which was available until March 2022.

 Read more about various low carbon heating options available for your home.

-Newly built homes can expect to install low carbon heating technologies from 2025 when the Future Homes Standard will come into effect.
-As for the existing homes, it is a bigger challenge to be retrofitted with heat pumps or biomass boilers.
+Newly built homes can expect to install low-carbon heating technologies from 2025 when the Future Homes Standard will come into effect.
+Retrofitting existing homes with heat pumps or biomass boilers is a bigger challenge.

-Though you will not have to get rid of your existing gas boiler, it is recommended to weigh your options and invest in greener alternatives when the time comes to replace your existing boiler.
-For newly built homes, it is best to keep an eye out for schemes and grants that can help decrease the cost of heat pumps and other renewable technologies.
+Though you will not have to get rid of your existing gas boiler, it is recommended that you weigh your options and invest in greener alternatives when it is time to replace it.
+For newly built homes, it is best to look for schemes and grants that can help decrease the cost of heat pumps and other renewable technologies.

 Given that the future for gas boilers is not too bright, it is best to switch to low carbon alternatives for heating your home.
 Unless you’re building a new home, the gas boiler ban should not affect you going forward.

-There will, however, come a time when you may have to replace your boiler after its lifespan.
-You can then compare boiler costs and weigh your option, you can also choose to look at alternatives available for your property.
+However, there will come a time when you may have to replace your boiler after its lifespan.
+You can then compare boiler costs and weigh your options.
+You can also choose to look at alternatives available for your property.
 Not all homes in the UK are suited to fit heat pumps as they’re not well insulated and do not have large enough heaters.

-We can also expect grants and incentives in the future that will slowly phase out the popularity of gas boilers as people make the transition to low carbon heating systems.
+We can also expect grants and incentives in the future to slowly phase out the popularity of gas boilers as people transition to low-carbon heating systems.

 Valli has been writing well researched articles about renewable energy, sustainability and green technologies for GreenMatch since 2017.
 Her work has been published in various media such as Entrepreneur, Business Insider, Canadian Geographic, uSwitch, and eCycle.